niktrix/ethvm-socket-server/README.md

 ### Prerequisites

-There are two ways to develop on EthVm:
+There are two ways to develop on EthVM Socket Server:

 1. Using `docker`
 2. Manual method

 So, choose your own path depending on which experience you want to have (keep in mind that using `docker` and `docker-compose` will streamline a lot the different dependencies you need in order to have a proper setup, so, if you want to start developing ASAP, using `docker` will be a better choice).

+Also, if you want to have a complete experience developing the whole EthVM project (i.e: backend and frontend at the same time), we recommend you to visit directly [ethvm-dev-kit](https://github.com/enKryptIO/ethvm-dev-kit).

 ### Developing using Docker